DWI Blood Search Warrants

-Many of the affidavits have pre-printed information on them that will state the person is under arrest and has refused and officers have testified before they cannot change pre-printed language.
+Many of the affidavits have pre-printed information on them that will state the person is under arrest and has refused and officers have testified before they cannot change the pre-printed language.
 That does not change the requirements, and will also have the officer swearing to facts under oath to a Judge, that did not happen.

 Just because a warrant was obtained for your blood does not mean the results of your blood test will be admissible.
 This is why it is imperative you hire a lawyer who knows how to fight blood warrants and who will fight for you.

-Protecting Your Freedom is Our #1 Priority
+Protecting Your Freedom Is Our #1 Priority

 When facing a DWI with blood test results, you need The Wilder Law Firm fighting for you.
 Your alcohol concentration only tells part of the story and it does not mean you will be convicted of the DWI.
 We will challenge the admissibility and validity of your blood test results and will use our knowledge and skill to most effectively defend you.
 Contact us at 469-551-8609 and let us fight for you.